kputschko/tidy_tuesday/README.md

-# tidy_tuesday
+# Tidy Tuesday
-My reports on the weekly dataset found at https://github.com/rfordatascience/tidytuesday
+My reports on the weekly datasets found at https://github.com/rfordatascience/tidytuesday